-- (i) Operational restructuring

-Operational restructuring

-is a corporate action taken

-to significantly modify the

-structure or the operations of the

-company, which usually happens

-when a company is facing

-significant problems and is in

-financial jeopardy.

-- (ii) Debt restructuring

-Debt restructuring is a process

-wherein a company or an

-entity experiencing financial

-distress and liquidity problems

-refinances its existing debt

-obligations to gain more

-flexibility in the short term

-and make their debt load more

-manageable overall.
+- (i) Operational restructuring Operational restructuring is a corporate action taken to significantly modify the structure or the operations of the company, which usually happens when a company is facing significant problems and is in financial jeopardy.2 - (ii) Debt restructuring Debt restructuring is a process wherein a company or an entity experiencing financial distress and liquidity problems refinances its existing debt obligations to gain more flexibility in the short - term and make their debt load more manageable overall.3 company does not have a positive cash flow from its operations because of disruption in its income stream.
+Globally or locally, the COVID-19 pandemic has forced many companies to experience this kind of situation.
+So, what are the options available to these companies?
+In the worst case scenario, a company may be forced to shut down to avoid being in a continuous loss-making situation.
+In the case of a group of companies, merging businesses could be a step to reduce the operating cost of the group.
+Selling of assets and properties may also be on the cards to generate cash flow.

-OPERATIONAL RESTRUCTURING - HOW DOES IT WORK?
+OPERATIONAL RESTRUCTURING -HOW DOES IT WORK?